Saint-Sylvestre, Quebec

-The Saint-Sylvestre "Miracles"
+"Miracles"

 In 1948-1949, the Bélanger family of Saint-Sylvestre found fame in performing "healing miracles."
 Visitors from Canada and the United States came to be cured by one of the four Bélanger children, aged 8 to 12.
-The children allegedly acquired healing powers after having seen their deceased sisters dressed like angels and escorted by the Holy Virgin.
+The children allegedly acquired healing powers after they had seen their deceased sisters dressed like angels and escorted by the Holy Virgin.

 Visitors would leave money to the children for their curing deeds, and they received the support of Reverend Emile Bourassa, from neighbouring Saint-Patrice-de-Beaurivage.
-The priest of Saint-Sylvestre, Reverend Edmond Pelletier, preached against these "miracles" and in 1949, Archbishop Maurice Roy, in the name of the Archdiocese of Quebec, ruled the affair as a hoax.
-The Bélanger home was closed to visitors soon after.
+The priest of Saint-Sylvestre, Reverend Edmond Pelletier, preached against the "miracles," and in 1949, Archbishop Maurice Roy, in the name of the Archdiocese of Quebec, ruled the affair as a hoax.
+The Bélanger home soon closed to visitors soon afterward.

 Royal Canadian Air Force Station St. Sylvestre

-From 1953 to 1964, Saint-Sylvestre hosted a Pinetree Line Radar station located on Mont Saint-Marguerite, just five miles southeast of the Village.
-Construction starting in 1952, the Station opened on 15 September 1953, as RCAF Station Ste-Marie, being renamed RCAF Station St. Sylvestre, in 1955.
-The Station closed in 1964.
+From 1953 to 1964, Saint-Sylvestre hosted a Pinetree Line radar station on Mont Saint-Marguerite, just five miles southeast of the village.
+Construction started in 1952, and the station opened on 15 September 1953, as RCAF Station Ste-Marie.
+It was renamed RCAF Station St. Sylvestre in 1955 and closed in 1964.